The Capita Ultrafear is on our Best Park Snowboards for a good reason. It is fantastic at hitting rails and jumps in the park.

-I bought this board in October of 2021 and couldn’t ride it until December 2021.
+I bought this board in October and couldn’t ride it until December.
 I had three full months of staring at it, thinking to myself, “this is the sickest looking board I’ve ever owned.”
 I couldn’t wait to ride it.

 Now that the snowboard season has begun here in PA, I took it out for a few days and honestly didn’t like it at first.
 Why?
 Well, because in Pennsylvania, the parks weren’t opened yet.
 So for my very first impression, I was forced to appreciate this board as an all-mountain board which it isn’t.
 I wound up comparing it to my other board, the Capita DOA and these boards are meant for different things.

 So the first note is that if you’re looking to do more all-mountain riding than park riding, consider the Capita DOA.
 However, if you spend a lot of time in the park, that’s where the Ultrafear shines over the DOA.